welkiej7/Turkish-Conspiracy-Theorists/README.md

 ![network2](https://user-images.githubusercontent.com/94485797/175032952-50995561-8f3b-4244-83e0-7de728974266.png)

 As expected, conspiracy theory network (largest network) is highly isolated and they don't get in touch with the authorities(other networks).
-Specs of the conspiracy theory network was found with the code in the file named
+Specs of the conspiracy theory network can be stated as below,